AlexandreDecan/sismic/docs/testing.rst

 .. py:function:: step.processed(event_name: str) -> bool

-   Return *True* if given event was part of the last executed transition.
+   Return *True* if given event was part of the one of the executed transitions.

 .. py:function:: step.consumed(event_name: str) -> bool